servicetitan/Stl.Fusion/README.md

 > and consequently, even every buyer of a product *(think UI control)* that uses certain ingredient.
 > So if you want every consumer to have the most up-to-date version
 > of every product they bought *(think real-time UI)* &ndash;
-> the most up-to-date 🚗, 🤳, or 👠 &ndash; lot traceability makes this possible.
+> lot traceability makes this possible.
 >
 > And assuming every purchase order triggers the whole build chain and uses
 > the most recent ingredients, merely notifying the consumers they can buy